JCNTH/trackingdemo/backend/CAPABILITIES.md

 velocity = sqrt(dx² + dy²) / dt  # px/s
 ```

-One gotcha: image coordinates have Y increasing downward (y=0 is at the top), so when the bar moves up, dy is negative.
-We flip the sign (`vertical_velocity = -dy/dt`) so positive values mean upward movement, which is more intuitive.
+Image coordinates have Y increasing downward (y=0 at top).
+When the bar moves up, dy is negative.
+We flip the sign (`vertical_velocity = -dy/dt`) so positive values represent upward movement.

 ### 4. Joint Angle Calculation

 We calculate joint angles using the dot product formula.
-Given three points (like shoulder, elbow, wrist), we can find the angle at the middle point.
+Given three points (shoulder, elbow, wrist), we find the angle at the middle point.

 ```
 ✅ Elbow angles (shoulder→elbow→wrist)